SimbaBuilds/SheetAssist_Backend/app/dev_utils/s3_implementation.md

    - [ ] Configure bucket policies for security

 2. **Logic Update**
-   - [ ] The FilesUploadMetadata object passed to the entry endpoint now has attributes s3_key and s3_url if the itme is an s3 file.
-Indexing has been maintained from the front end so file like objects will still have the same index as their associated metadata, but S3 files will have an index that is not associated with a file like object -- instead the s3 key and s3 url will be populated.
-Adjust logic in process_query endpoint and preprocessor to account for this new s3 non-S3 differentiation in the payload passed to the entry endpoint.
+   - [ ] The FileUploadMetadata object passed to the entry endpoint now has attributes s3_key and s3_url if the file is an s3 file(>100KB).
+Indexing has been maintained from the front end so file like objects will still have the same index as their associated metadata, but S3 files will have an index that is not associated with a file like object -- instead the s3 key and s3 url in that metadata list item will be populated.
+Adjust logic in process_query endpoint and preprocessor accordingly, including changing function arguments and parameters if necessary.

 3. **Code Migration 1: Integrate with s3_file_actions.py**